 - Avocado.
 This incredibly underrated fruit, is full of healthy fats that help to normalize blood pressure and cranial blood flow.
 Healthy blood flow means a healthier brain.
 (And good guacamole can’t be beat!)

-Can Chocolate Actually Be Good for You?
+Can Chocolate Actually Be Good for Your Brain?

 - Dark Chocolate.
 It’s true, chocolate is a health food!
 Just a few ounces of organic cocoa can help improve blood circulation to the brain.
 It also stimulates “get happy” endorphin production and increases antioxidants.
 Try BrainMD’s healthy chocolate bars!

 - Peppermint.
 This food doesn’t even need to be eaten, based on its aromatic properties.
 Whether eaten, chewed, or smelled, peppermint can increase both alertness and memory, while improving reasoning and problem solving kills.